ltkong218/FastFlowNet/README.md

 ## Usage
-Our experiment environment is with CUDA 9.0, Python 3.6 and PyTorch 0.4.1.
+Our original experiment environment is with CUDA 9.0, Python 3.6 and PyTorch 0.4.1.
 First, you should build and install the Correlation module in <code>./models/correlation_package/</code> with command below
 <pre><code>$ python setup.py build</code>
 <code>$ python setup.py install</code></pre>